Posted on:

 - Click the audio icon and open Format options

-- Under Audio playback, make sure Start playing is set to Automatically or On click
+- Under Audio playback, set Start playing to Automatically or On click

-- Check that the presentation sharing settings allow audio to load for your audience
+- Check that sharing settings allow audio to load for your audience

 GIF Not Animating in Google Slides